LIVING SCULPTURES

 2004 West Tidwell, approximately in 2016

-A chemically dependent, traditional colonial landscape monoculture of turf grass.
+A traditional colonial landscape monoculture of turfgrass, dependent on chemicals to maintain it.

 Sequel